Updated: May 2008

 4.1) The London Theatre Manager

-Balfe turned theatre manager in London in 1841, fot the purpose of creating a National English Opera in Britain.
-Queen Victoria supported the venture to create a permanent national operatic organization at the Lyceum Theatre on the Strand.
+Balfe turned theatre manager in London in 1841, for the purpose of creating a National English Opera organization in Britain.
+Queen Victoria supported the venture to create a permanent national operatic group at the Lyceum Theatre on the Strand.

 Disgusted with the entire endeavor he announced from the stage of the Lyceum that he would never venture into Theatre Management again.
-He never did.
-It was all reported in the Times newspaper, which created an awkward situation for him.
 Shortly afterwards he left for Paris, where he gave concerts with the help of Érard the piano manufacturer.
 He later received a commission to write a new opera, for the Opera Comique.
 It would be his first opera for Paris.

-Balfe's first French opera, Le Puits D'Amour premiered early in 1843 in Paris
+Balfe's first French opera, Le Puits D'Amour premiered early in 1843 in Paris. ©Basil Walsh

-4.3) A New Opera for London The Bohemian Girl - A Most Successful Work
+4.3) A New Opera for London The Bohemian Girl - His Most Successful Work

 After about a year and a half in Paris Balfe returned to London where he introduced an English version of his successful French opera, under the title of "Geraldine - The Lover's Well" in August 1843.